mwbowers/mwbowers.github.io/reference/asna-qsys-runtime-job-support/exceptions-cpfxxxx/cpf2139-exception.md

 title: CPF2139Exception Class
 ---

-The exception that is thrown when: Rename of library -library-name- failed.
+The exception that is thrown when Rename of library {0} failed.

 **Namespace:** ASNA.QSys.Runtime.JobSupport <br/>
 **Assembly:** ASNA.QSys.Runtime